w3c/wai-arrm/content/user-experience.md

 {% include_cached toc.html type="end" %}
 {:/}

-{::nomarkdown}
-{% include box.html type="start" title="Draft notes" icon="comments" h="2" %}
-{:/}

-For the later iterations of this page, we could:
-- Provide the 'Tasks to get started' as separate tables by content type — images and graphs, semantic structure, ...like the full [Tasks page](/WAI/planning/arrm/tasks)
-- Provide all the tasks, in addition to the tasks to get started
-- Provide filters to select what to show

-Would that be particulalry useful to you?
-Or, are you comfortable downloading the [CSV file](https://raw.githubusercontent.com/w3c/wai-arrm/refs/heads/master/_data/arrm-full-checklist.csv) and using your spreadsheet software?

-{::nomarkdown}
-{% include_cached box.html type="end" %}
-{:/}

 ## Role summary

 UX Designers can potentially cover numerous related areas, from conceptualizing the user journey to partial front-end development.
 For the purposes of this resource, UX Design is defined by its core responsibilities, such as information architecture, creating wireframes (low fidelity screen mockups), and creating prototypes that define interactions.